 In contrast to his experience observing voting Russia, Preston said he saw violations of U.S. law during the presidential election: pro-Obama signs posted too close to a polling place.

 Preston’s law practice appears heavily focused on Russia.
 A version of his website archived in 2011 appears in both English and Cyrillic.
+On his office web page of is what appears to be a double-headed eagle, the symbol on the coat of arms of the Russian Federation.

 On his Twitter feed, @gittinpaid, Preston often retweets Russian propaganda from RT, Pravda and other news outlets: